New Jersey: Allow Animal Shelters to File for Costs of Care for Animal Cruelty Victims

 But caring for animal cruelty victims can be extremely costly — especially in large-scale or lengthy cases.
 Right now, in New Jersey, animal care agencies are footing the bill.
 For an animal shelter with a limited budget, the financial impact can be devastating.

 New Jersey lawmakers are considering legislation that would fix this problem by enabling animal care agencies to file for critical funds to cover the cost of caring for animal victims.
+It would make a difference for animals and care agencies alike.

 Please email your state legislators urging them to support this important bill.